Rogers profit jumps 35%; wireless subscriber growth tops forecasts

 Its cable business reported slower growth, adding just 11,000 Internet customers and losing 25,000 television subscribers.

-“Our team delivered excellent wireless results across the board, including substantially lower churn, and significantly grew adjusted operating profit and expanded margins,” Mr. Natale said in a statement.
-“In Cable, we also grew adjusted operating profit and margins.”

-Since taking control, he noted in the statement, he has changed the organizational structure to bring responsibility for customer experience into the consumer division – rather than operating it as a separate unit – and has also focused on cost-cutting.
+Since taking control, Mr. Natale has changed the organizational structure to bring responsibility for customer experience into the consumer division – rather than operating it as a separate unit – and has also focused on cost-cutting.

+Improving customer experience is a key priority for the new CEO, who has said he wants to take an “end-to-end approach” to the task.

+“I think to date we’ve focused very well on what I’d call the lower hanging fruits,” he said on a call with analysts.
+He said addressing issues like “bill shock” with tools for customers to manage their data overage charges has been helpful, but he wants to improve processes throughout the company, not just at the immediate customer-facing level.

 Revenue at the wireless business was up 5 per cent to $2.05-billion and adjusted operating profit was up 8 per cent to $924-million.
 Rogers said customers spent more on high-value data plans and added multiple lines to their accounts.